karic123/EECS-678/Studying/Notes/2017-04-29 Final Review.md

 	* Round-Robin Gantt chart, waiting time, schedule latency - *on exam*
 	* Pros and Cons - *on exam*

-Types of application problems:
+**Types of application problems:**

 * Given code that forks a process and runs an exec command, what is the output?
+	* Slides had different example without exec; lack of time and not paying attention caused me to get this one partially wrong.
-* Spinlock code with fill-in-the-blank parts to complete it.
+* Spinlock code / Test-and-set with fill-in-the-blank parts to complete it.
+	* *On the slides*
 * Multithreaded program without locks, possible outcomes.
+	* Kind of on slides
 * Implementing a monitor and a sempahore for bounded-buffer problem.
 	* Subjective question of "Which version is easier to understand?" that I apparently got 1 point off on???
+	* Examples were in the slides
 * Given tables of processes and resources, figure out if there is a deadlock.
+	* *Example on slides*
 * Given a table of processes and arrival/burst times, draw Gantt diagrams and calculate averages.
+	* *Example on slides*

+**Other things not necessarily on the slides:**

+* Multiprogramming
+* Time sharing
+* Dual mode hardware mechanism
+* "who" manages the CPU cache?
+* What hardware support is required to implement a preemptive CPU scheduler?
+* Where CPU register values are stored
+* Where global variables are stored
+* Anonymous piping
+* User-level threading
+* Protection of multi-threaded architecture vs. multi-process architecture

 ---